Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/getting-started/protein-info.md

 Select the Entity viewer app.
 Search for and select your gene of interest.

-You will find details of the gene's protein-coding transcripts, their peptide sequence, protein isoforms, protein domains and links to more information in other protein databases.
+You will find details of the gene's protein-coding transcripts, their peptide sequences, protein isoforms, protein domains and links to more information in other protein databases.